ThinkDataEd/student/docs/unit3/essential.md

-variable and a response variable, and we wish to see if the treatment causes a change that we can measure with the response variable; (2) There is a comparison/control group; (3) Subjects are assigned randomly to treatment or control (randomized assignment); (4) Subjects are not aware of which group they are in (a 'blind').
-This may require the use of a placebo for those in the control group; and (5) those who measure the response variable do not know which group the subjects were in (if both 4 and 5 are satisfied, this is a 'double blind' experiment).
+variable and a response variable, and we wish to see if the treatment causes a change that we can measure with the response variable; (2) There is a comparison/control group; (3) Subjects are assigned randomly to treatment or control (randomized assignment); (4) Subjects are not aware of which group they are in (a "blind").
+This may require the use of a placebo for those in the control group; and (5) Those who measure the response variable do not know which group the subjects were in (if both 4 and 5 are satisfied, this is called a "double blind" experiment).

 ###**<u>[Lesson 3: Let’s Try an Experiment!](lesson3.md)</u>**
-Randomized assignment is required to determine cause-and-effect.
+Randomized assignment is required to determine cause and effect.

 ###**<u>[Lesson 4: Predictions, Predictions](lesson4.md)</u>**
 Designing an experiment requires making many decisions, including what to measure and how to